ignatiusmb/aubade/content/02-modules.md

 This is the browser module to hydrate and give interactivity to your HTML.

-#### `hydrate`

 ```typescript
 import type { ActionReturn } from 'svelte/action';

 export function hydrate(node: HTMLElement, key: any): ActionReturn;
 ```

-This function can be used to make the rendered code blocks from your markdown interactive, some of which are
+The `hydrate` function can be used to make the rendered code blocks from your markdown interactive, some of which are

 - toggle code line numbers
 - copy block to clipboard